 We wanted to give you something a little different in this article.
 Instead of focusing on the strategic or tactical aspects of being successful in sales, this article will focus on real life advice that we think every salesperson should know.
 Here are seven pieces of advice that are a little different from what you normally hear:

-Plus, pair them with a great sales automation CRM, like Spiro, and you can’t go wrong.
+Plus, pair them with Spiro’s Proactive Relationship Management Platform, and you can’t go wrong.

 1. Learn how to stay on an even keel

 Sales has tons of ups and downs, there’s just no way around it; it comes with the territory.
 But you shouldn’t let the roller-coaster ride impact your emotional well-being.
 Of course, that’s easier said than done, especially for people new to the profession who haven’t learned to not get too high during the highs or too low during the lows.
 But if you learn how to stay on an even keel and take the good with the bad without freaking out positively or negatively, you’ll ensure that your performance is consistent as well.